 VW’s genius but autocratic chairman, Ferdinand Piëch, made the imprudent assumption that under European Union law the licence to continue using the Rolls-Royce name and RR logo for automobile use would be a mere formality.
 After all, he had pushed through an aquisition that saw an inflated sum of £479 million been paid.
 Included in the sale was the factory at Crewe, the skilled workforce, access to the worldwide dealer network, ownership of the famous Spirit of Ecstasy and the design of the Rolls-Royce radiator grill.

 However, Rolls-Royce Holdings (maker of aircraft engines) who was the brand-name and trademark owner, had a disrupting plan to tackle Piëch’s egomania and was determined he would not get what he desired.
 Instead, the royalty agreement for the use of vehicles was granted to another company.
 One that they had a pending aero-engine joint venture business arrangement with, namely Bayerische Motoren Werke.
 BMW’s counter-attack was a masterstroke in daring.
 Prior to this, the only trump card they held was that of engine supplier to Rolls-Royce/Bentley, with a 12-month termination clause in their contract.
 BMW’s board gambled that paying £40 million (with a use-or-lose condition, which was also non-refundable/non-transferable) for the RR insignia and naming rights would bring Volkswagen Group to heel.
 And it did.

-That decision, without doubt, was the catalyst that propelled Rolls Royce and Bentley on different trajectories.
+That action, without doubt, was the catalyst that has propelled Rolls-Royce and Bentley on different trajectories.
 Both German companies, after significant investment, are now building calibre motor cars and have successfully revitalised two British titans.